neovarier/behavioural_cloning/writeup_report.md

-drive.py for driving the car in autonomous mode model.h5 containing a trained convolution neural network writeup_report.md or writeup_report.pdf summarizing the results video.mp4 recorded video of autonomous driving on track 1 video_track2.mp4 recorded video of autonomous driving on track 2
+drive.py for driving the car in autonomous mode model.h5 containing a trained convolution neural network writeup_report.md or writeup_report.pdf summarizing the results video_track1.mp4 recorded video of autonomous driving on track 1 video_track2.mp4 recorded video of autonomous driving on track 2 run_track1.mp4 center camera recorded video of autonomous on track 1 run_track1.mp4 center camera recorded video of autonomous on track 2 driving_log.csv csv file for dataset used

 ####2.
 Submission includes functional code Using the Udacity provided simulator and my model.py file for training the model.
 Using drive.py the car can be driven autonomously around the track by executing